JetBrains/kotlin-web-site/docs/topics/wasm/wasm-js-interop.md

 Kotlin/Wasm allows you to use both JavaScript code in Kotlin and Kotlin code in JavaScript.

 As with [Kotlin/JS](js-overview.md), the Kotlin/Wasm compiler also has interoperability with JavaScript.
-If you are familiar with Kotlin/JS interoperability, you will find that Kotlin/Wasm interoperability is similar.
+If you are familiar with Kotlin/JS interoperability, you can notice that Kotlin/Wasm interoperability is similar.
 However, there are key differences to consider.
 See the comparison between [Kotlin/Wasm and Kotlin/JS](#kotlin-wasm-and-kotlin-js-differences).

 > Kotlin/Wasm is [Alpha](components-stability.md).
 It may be changed at any time.
 Use it in scenarios before production.